 The Securityholders' Rights Agreement provides Fairfax with the right (the "Piggy-Back Registration Right") to require the Company to include multiple voting shares or subordinate voting shares held by it and/or any of its subsidiaries in any future offerings undertaken by the Company by way of prospectus that it may file with applicable Canadian securities regulatory authorities (a "Piggy-Back Distribution").
 In such a case, any multiple voting shares to be part of such an offering would first be exchanged by the Company for subordinate voting shares on a one-for-one basis in accordance with their terms.
-The Company is required to use reasonable commercial efforts to cause to be included in the Piggy-Back Distribution all of the subordinate voting shares (including subordinate voting shares that were formerly multiple voting shares) that Fairfax requests to be sold, provided that if the Piggy-Back Distribution involves an underwriting and the lead underwriter reasonably determines that the aggregate number of subordinate voting shares (including subordinate voting shares that were formerly multiple voting shares) to be included in such Piggy-Back Distribution should be limited for certain prescribed reasons, the subordinate voting shares to be included in the Piggy-Back Distribution will be first allocated to the Company.
+The Company is required to use reasonable commercial efforts to cause to be included in the Piggy-Back Distribution all of the subordinate voting shares (including subordinate voting shares that were formerly multiple voting shares) that Fairfax requests to be sold, provided that if the Piggy-Back Distribution involves an underwriting and the lead underwriter reasonably determines that were formerly multiple voting shares) to be included in such Piggy-Back Distribution should be limited for certain prescribed reasons, the subordinate voting shares to be included in the Piggy-Back Distribution will be first allocated to the Company.